joesb/helios360/content/handbook/delivery/heuristics.md

 - the biggest risks to success
 - the hardest things that you'll have to do
-- the most important elements to achieve or delivery
+- the most important elements to achieve or deliver

 Create experiments and spikes of activity on these so you know in depth how you're going to deal with them.
 As above: fail fast, learn quickly.{.padding-inline-start-lg}